Creating Context Menus for Apps¶

 To enable the user to configure a state machine in Desk a context menu is defined, which leads the user step-by-step through the configuration.
 Those context menus can be implemented using HTML5, CSS3 and JavaScript.
 To support dynamic markup, KnockoutJS with its data binding and component system is utilized.
 The basics about employed mechanisms like binding handlers and the binding context can be found in the knockout documentation.

-has to be set.
-Any HTML markup in this clientData
+clientData has to be set.
+Any HTML markup in this clientData field will

 then be rendered as a context menu in Desk.
 Context menus are mainly navigable

-via the pilot-buttons on the robot, i. e. cross
+via the pilot-buttons on the robot, i. e. cross, circle, check and

 arrow-buttons in four directions.
 Navigation via mouse/keyboard and touch on a